systremor/android_device_samsung_afyonlte/README.md

 [1] - no touchkey backlight yet.

 This is very, very broken - not unexpected for the only device **ever** using this quirky SoC (apparently) that will receive its first custom ROM in 12 years!
 And this is my first device bringup ever.

+0% of the code in this repository is made by LLMs.
+They're only used for research (with mixed results).